pnordahl/monorail/README.md

 ## Vocabulary

+* project: a path to be developed/deployed/tested as a single unit
+* group: a path containing a collection of projects and related configuration
+* depend: a path that can be declared by a project as a dependency, causing any change on that path to be considered a change for projects that do
+* link: a path that can be declared as an automatic dependency for all projects in a group, causing any change on that path to be considered a change for all projects
+* target: an umbrella term for a path that can have changes detected, and commands run against it.
+One of group, project, depend, or link.
 * extension: runs user-defined code written in a supported language; e.g. `bash`
 * command: a function, defined by a target, that can be invoked in an executor-dependent fashion
-* target: a path containing related files; the lowest level object that can be targeted by a command
-* group: a path containing a collection of targets and related configuration
-* depend: a path that can be declared by a target as a dependency, causing any change on that path to be considered a change for targets that do
-* link: a path that can be declared as an automatic dependency for all targets in a group, causing any change on that path to be considered a change for all targets

 # Tutorial